-18 "European market outlook worsens, LMC Auto Blog, Link 19 "War in Ukraine adds to food price hikes, hunger in Africa", AP News, Link 20 "Ukraine war squeezes food supplies, drives up prices, threatens vulnerable nations", United Nations News, Link 21 "Ukraine war is upending central Europe's post-COVID car revival", Automotive News Europe, Link 22 "Impact of Ukraine-Russia War on European Steel Market", Beroeinc, Link 23 "Ukraine War Hits Farmers as Russia Cuts Fertilizer Supplies, Hurting Brazil", The Wall Street Journal, Link ^{24 &}quot;How the War between Russia and Ukraine Might Affect Your Dinner in Latin America and the Caribbean", Inter-American Development Bank, Link 25 " Exclusive: Russia's attack on Ukraine halts half of world's neon output for chips", Reuters, Link 3.2 Disruption in the production capacities^{27,28,29,30,31,32,33,34, 35} Leading manufacturers either paused or closed operations amid the hostile situation and infrastructure losses Auto Prominent automakers such as Volkswagen, Audi, Toyota, Daimler, Volvo, and Ford suspended their production operations and businesses in Russia The manufacturers of wire harnesses and other auto parts such as Sumitomo have moved their production to Romania.
-Leoni, a company operating in the similar industry had temporarily shut down its operations but is now functioning again Food and Beverages McDonald's, Starbucks, PepsiCo and Coca-Cola either closed their locations or stopped selling products in Russia The consumer goods companies such as AB InBev transferred its operations to Romania while the profits were being transferred to Ukraine, while Coca Cola resumed their beverage production in Ukraine in May again Chemicals and Pharmaceuticals Major chemical industry players such as BASF, LyondellBasell, Clariant and Solvay halted operations and refrained from making further investments in Russia Companies such as Biosphere partially relocated its operations to other western European countries and plans on duplicating production abroad to work in foreign markets Agriculture Several global farm-machinery companies such as John Deere, Lely, and Caterpillar Inc. have closed their operations in Russia Companies such as Archer Daniels Midland, Bunge, CHS Inc., the giants in crop processing and trading, shipping and retail either stopped operating its facilities or suspended operations 3.3 Higher commodity prices drove global inflation Russia's invasion of Ukraine delivered the biggest shock to the commodity markets in nearly 50 years, with a disruption in the production and trade of several commodities including energy, fertilizers, and food grains.
-With an increase of 154.5 percent, fertilizers witnessed the highest price increase amongst all the commodities within the three-month period between January-March 2022.
-30 "Bottler Coca-Cola HBC shuts Ukraine plant", Reuters, Link 35 "Farm-machinery companies pull out of Russia", Agri-View, Links
+16 "Refugees from Ukraine recorded across Europe", UNCHR, Link ^{17 &}quot;Russia's war of aggression against Ukraine continues to create serious headwinds for global economy, OECD says", OECD, Link 18 "European market outlook worsens, LMC Auto Blog, Link 19 "War in Ukraine adds to food price hikes, hunger in Africa", AP News, Link 20 "Ukraine war squeezes food supplies, drives up prices, threatens vulnerable nations", United Nations News, Link 21 "Ukraine war is upending central Europe's post-COVID car revival", Automotive News Europe, Link 22 "Impact of Ukraine-Russia War on European Steel Market", Beroeinc, Link 23 "Ukraine War Hits Farmers as Russia Cuts Fertilizer Supplies, Hurting Brazil", The Wall Street Journal, Link 24 "How the War between Russia and Ukraine Might Affect Your Dinner in Latin America and the Caribbean", Inter-American Development Bank, Link $^{^{25}}$ " Exclusive: Russia's attack on Ukraine halts half of world's neon output for chips", Reuters, Link 3.2 Disruption in the production capacities 27,28,29,30,31,32,33,34,35 Leading manufacturers either paused or closed operations amid the hostile situation and infrastructure losses

+- Prominent automakers such as Volkswagen, Audi, Toyota, Daimler, Volvo, and Ford suspended their production operations and businesses in Russia. - The manufacturers of wire harnesses and other auto parts such as Sumitomo moved their production to Romania.
+Leoni, a company operating in the similar industry temporarily shut down its operations in Ukraine.
+It has, however resumed operations recently.

+- McDonald's, Starbucks, PepsiCo and Coca-Cola either closed their locations or stopped selling products in Russia. - The consumer goods companies such as AB InBev transferred its operations to Romania while the profits were being transferred to Ukraine, while Coca Cola resumed their beverage production in Ukraine in May.

+Chemicals and Pharmaceuticals - Major chemical industry players such as BASF, LyondellBasell, Clariant and Solvay halted operations and refrained from making further investments in Russia. - Companies such as Biosphere partially relocated its operations to other western European countries and planned on duplicating production abroad to work in foreign markets.

+- Several global farm-machinery companies such as John Deere, Lely, and Caterpillar Inc. have closed their operations in Russia. - Companies such as Archer Daniels Midland, Bunge, CHS Inc., the giants in crop processing and trading, shipping and retail either stopped operating its facilities or suspended operations.
+3.3 Higher commodity prices drove global inflation Russia's invasion of Ukraine delivered the biggest shock to the commodity markets in nearly 50 years, with a disruption in the production and trade of several commodities including energy, fertilizers, and food grains.
+With an increase of 154.5 percent, fertilizers witnessed the highest price increase amongst all the commodities within the three-month period between January-March 2022. ^{35 &}quot;Farm-machinery companies pull out of Russia", Agri-View, Links